Living Document

 Foundation Papers

-Reading order: 1 → 2 → 3 → 4.
-These four papers establish the framework from first principles.
+Reading order: 1 → 2 → 3 → 4 → 5.
+These five papers establish the framework from first principles.

 Introduces the Gap constant G = 1 − √2·ln(2) and the auditor constant KAUD = √2·ln(2), establishing their exact complementarity.
 Defines the coherence ceiling as the boundary where binary representation meets the geometric structure of √2 and ln(2).
 This is the foundational paper of the framework.